The American Vineyard Foundation (AVF) is

 The AVF will use these five review panels to examine and evaluate the proposals and annual reports.
 Each of these committees will be comprised of a diverse set of industry and academic reviewers with technical expertise from various regions of the country and grape industry sectors (juice, wine, table grapes, etc.).

-Research projects will be selected for awards based on a combination of scientific merit and relevance to industry priorities.
-Evaluation criteria for research proposals include: the importance of the proposed work with respect to meeting AVF priorities; scientific merit; validity of project experimental design; adequacy of the personnel expertise and facilities recruited to ensure the successful completion of the objectives; and compliance with the proposal format instructions including length and completeness.
-Outreach & Education projects will be reviewed for merit and industry priority need by a panel consisting of industry stakeholders using criteria which include: applicability, relevance and utility of the project to multiple users, the appropriateness of the budget to meet the objectives; adequacy of the personnel and facilities to ensure the successful completion of the objectives and compliance with the proposal format instructions.
+Evaluation criteria for research proposals include the importance of the proposed work with respect to industry & AVF priorities, scientific merit, validity of project experimental design, adequacy of personnel expertise and facilities to ensure successful completion of stated objectives, and compliance with the proposal format instructions including length and completeness.
+Education & Outreach projects will be reviewed for merit and industry priority by a panel consisting of industry stakeholders using criteria including applicability, relevance and utility of the project to multiple users, appropriateness of budget to meet stated objectives, adequacy of personnel and facilities to ensure successful completion of stated objectives, and compliance with the proposal format instructions.

 Research on Pierce’s Disease:

-With the creation of the California Department of Food and Agriculture (CDFA) Pierces’s Disease Control Board and the anticipated continuation of the University of California Pierce’s Disease Research Program, the AVF will not accept proposals dealing with research on Pierce’s Disease and Glassy-winged Sharpshooter for the 2024-2025 funding cycle.
+With the creation of the California Department of Food and Agriculture (CDFA) Pierce’s Disease Control Board and the anticipated continuation of the University of California Pierce’s Disease Research Program, the AVF will not accept proposals dealing with research on Pierce’s Disease and Glassy-winged Sharpshooter for the 2025-2026 funding cycle.

 AVF Equipment Purchase Policy: